 Accidents do not just happen.
 They are caused because someone acted unsafely or failed to act in a responsible, safe manner.
-This document sets out an Occupational Health and Safety Guidance for the rehabilitation of the Choiseul Arts and Craft Centre and contains information and procedures to provide for the occupational safety and health of personnel on the site.
+This document sets out an Occupational Health and Safety Guidance for the Construction of the Anse Ferre Park and Lookout and contains information and procedures to provide for the occupational safety and health of personnel on the site.
 The Government of Saint Lucia is committed to providing a safe project environment free from recognized hazards.
 This can only occur if everyone cooperates and becomes safety conscious.

 In general, the relationship of on-the-job activities to health effects is not well understood, especially those relationships between continued exposure over long periods of time and the resulting impact on an individual's health.
-As a result, this OH&S Guidance takes a conservative approach in an attempt to reduce the overall occupational exposure of individuals to workplace hazards.
+As a result, this OHS Guidance takes a conservative approach in an attempt to reduce the overall occupational exposure of individuals to workplace hazards.